-After significant discussion and reflection by our risk, programming, operations, and management teams, we decided to move Winterline programming from Europe.
-Our decision is in line with industry recommendations and, we believe, is in the best interest of the students and staff on our programs.
+In March, after significant discussion and reflection by our risk, programming, operations, and management teams, we made the difficult decision to remove Winterline programming from Europe.
+Our decision was in line with industry recommendations and, we believe, was in the best interest of the students and staff on our programs.
 The trajectory of the number of COVID-19 cases has increased dramatically around the globe.
 Based on concerns over potential future quarantines and travel restrictions, our teams made an early decision to return our students to their home countries.
 We were at the forefront of making the very difficult decision to remove them, which fortunately allowed us to be ahead of the expanding and challenging travel restrictions.

 Q: Have you made any adjustments to the Winterline Global Education 2020 program itineraries? +A:

 Yes.
 After keeping a very close watch on the global situation we have made adjustments to the Fall ’20 Winterline Global Skills Program for the safety of our students.

 We have pushed the start date from September to November and have delayed the international portion of the program until 2021.

 We have also extended our application deadlines and are offering risk-free deposits after May 15 (minus banking and administrative fees).